NCIS: New Orleans

 NCIS: New Orleans is an American action crime drama and police procedural television series that premiered on CBS on September 23, 2014, following the twelfth season of NCIS.
-The pilot was written by Gary Glasberg, produced by CBS Studios, Wings Productions and, for the first four seasons, When Pigs Fly Incorporated. the series stars Scott Bakula and CCH Pounder.
+The pilot was written by Gary Glasberg, produced by CBS Studios, Wings Productions and, for the first four seasons, When Pigs Fly Incorporated.
 The series, set and filmed in New Orleans, is the third series of the NCIS franchise.
-In May 2020, the show was renewed for the seventh season, which premiered on November 8, 2020.
+In May 2020, the show was renewed for the seventh season which ended being the last and it premiered on November 8, 2020.
 In February 2021, CBS announced that the seventh season would be the series' final one.
-The series concluded on May 23, 2021, making it the first show in the NCIS franchise to end.
+The series concluded on May 23, 2021, making it the first show in the NCIS franchise to come to an end.